fespinoza/LinkedIdeas/README.md

 - reorder concepts in canvas
 - add editable curvature to links
 - zooming canvas
+- add editable text to links

 ## A world of ideas

-- BUG: dragging fails many times when concepts has already many links
 - dismiss construction arrow on click
 - construction line not on same worker
 - control + dragging to create straight links